Fzkuji/awesome-AI/2. Mathematics/Probabilistic graphical model/Probabilistic Graphical Models 1.md

 ### Why factors?

-- Factors are fundamental building blocks for defining distributions in high-dimensional spaces [1](#Semantics%20&%20factorization)
+- Factors are fundamental building blocks for defining distributions in high-dimensional spaces [Semantics & factorization](#Semantics%20&%20factorization)
 - Factors have a set of basic operations for manipulating these probability distributions
 ![500](../../Resources/2.%20Mathematics/Probabilistic%20graphical%20model/Pasted%20image%2020230812155154.png)